-Situated in Western Montana, Missoula has a city population of approximately 72,000.
-It also vibrant city centre for dining, shopping, events. and the arts.
+Situated in the heart of Western Montana, Missoula has a city population of approximately 73,000.
+The city is a vibrant hub and destination for dining, shopping, events and the arts.

-Nicknamed the Garden City, Missoula is located in a deep valley near the Clark Fork River, the Bitterroot River, the Blackfoot River and the Rattlesnake Wilderness area.
+Dubbed as the Garden City for its mild winters compared to the rest of Montana, Missoula sits in a deep valley surrounded by national forests and mountain ranges.
+It is near the Clark Fork River, the Bitterroot River, the Blackfoot River and the Rattlesnake Wilderness area.

-In 2017 a visiting group from the Missoula Friendship Force visited Palmerston North and planted a tree with Mayor Grant Smith in Kelvin Grove's Missoula Reserve, commemorating the 35th anniversary of the sister city relationship.
+In 2017 a group from the Missoula Friendship Force visited Palmerston North to plant a tree with Mayor Grant Smith in Kelvin Grove's Missoula Reserve, commemorating the 35th anniversary of the sister city relationship.

-In 2018, Mayor Grant Smith is leading a delegation to Missoula including Massey University and Rangitāne representatives to revitalise sister city cooperation, indigenous connections and student mobility.
+In 2018, Mayor Grant Smith led a delegation to Missoula, which included Massey University and Rangitāne representatives, to revitalise sister city cooperation, indigenous connections and student exchanges.

 Common interests with Palmerston North

-A university town like Palmerston North, Missoula is home to the University of Montana, which continues to have an exchange relationship with Massey University.
+Like Palmerston North, Missoula is a riverside university town.
+It is home to the University of Montana, which continues to have a student exchange and research cooperation programme with Massey.

 Arts & creativity